MrAtiebatie/laravel-repositories/README.md

 ## Make a repository class

 This package provide a new Artisan command to create a repository class.
-All the classes will be generated on the `App\Repositorires` folder, if this folder is missing, it will be generated automatically.
+All the classes will be generated on the `App\Repositories` folder, if this folder is missing, it will be generated automatically.

 ```
 php artisan make:repository ProductRepository